 Find More Science Experiments

-Every object on earth is made of atoms and gravity pulls these atoms to the earth.
+Every object on earth is made of atoms.
+Gravity pulls these atoms to the earth.
 You can measure the pull of gravity on an object – we call that measurement weight.

 Density is how close together the molecules of a substance are or how much mass a substance has in a given space.
 If you have one cup of jelly beans and one cup of marshmallows…the jelly beans have more mass…there is more “stuff” compacted into the cup.
 The marshmallows are mostly air.
 If you put each of those cups in a microwave to melt…the sugar and water that makes up the jelly beans would almost fill the cup to the top.
 The sugar and water that makes up the marshmallows would only fill the cup a little bit because marshmallows have less mass, they are mostly made of air.
 Materials with more density weigh more.
 A cup of jelly beans weighs more than a cup of marshmallows.